What is Marketing Mix Modeling? The Future of Marketing Measurement

 When a lead is marked as closed as won, the revenue data is sent back to Ruler.
 With revenue and opportunity data in Ruler, you can easily measure and validate the impact of your marketing sources, campaigns and keywords.

-Ruler isn’t just your ordinary attribution platform.
-It uses marketing mix modeling alongside its multi-touch attribution technology to give you the bigger picture and help you understand the factors that affect your sales and ROI.
+Ruler uses marketing mix modeling alongside its multi-touch attribution to give you the bigger picture and help you understand the factors that affect your sales and ROI.

-There are the five core features of Ruler’s MMM:
+Here’s a breakdown of the five key features in Ruler’s MMM:

-4. Predicted upside.
-The budget optimiser shows how your reallocated spend will impact your sales and revenue.
-In the example below, you could expect an additional £1.3 million in sales, which will increase your ROI from £1.9 million to £2.1 million.
+Predicted Upside: The budget optimiser also shows the impact of these adjustments on your revenue.
+For example, a reallocated budget might add £1.3 million in sales, bumping your ROI from £1.9 million to £2.1 million.

 Book a demo of Ruler to see it in action for yourself here